Step 1: Determine Your Eligibility

 • Your organization is not requesting an award to support fundraising events, advertising or other for-profit business ventures, medical research or national health agency appeals, individual daycare center operations, large capital campaigns, or propaganda organizations or committees whose efforts are aimed at influencing legislation.

-• Your organization's mission and project that will be proposed does align with one or more of the four Bethany Fund's Priority Areas for funding (employment and training, school-dropout prevention, diabetes, violence prevention).
+• Your organization's mission and project that will be proposed does align with one or more of the four Bethany Fund's Priority Areas for funding (school dropout prevention, diabetes, violence prevention, workforce development).

 • Your organization is seeking a grant for a program and not a capital request.
 NOTE: A small amount of capital (including the renovation of facilities, repairs, as well as the purchase of equipment, etc.), may be included as part of your program grant; however, total cost of capital request should not exceed $5,000.